May 23, 2013, 02:26:24 PM *

 I believe that every dysfunctional interaction, in relationship with other or self, takes place on the victim triangle.
 But until we become conscious of these dynamics, we cannot transform them.
 And unless we transform them, we cannot move forward on our journey towards re-claiming emotional, mental and spiritual well-being.

 The three roles on the victim triangle are Persecutor, Rescuer and Victim.
-Karpman placed these three roles on an inverted triangle and described them as being the three aspects, or faces of victim.
+Karpman placed these three roles on an inverted triangle and described them as being the three aspects, or faces, of victim.
 No matter where we may start out on the triangle, victim is where we end up, therefore no matter what role we’re in on the triangle, we’re in victimhood.
 If we’re on the triangle we’re living as victims, plain and simple!

-Drama Triangle, Victim Triangle, Persector, Rescuer, Victim
+Drama Triangle, Victim Triangle, Persecutor, Rescuer, Victim

 Each person has a primary or most familiar role - what I call their “starting gate” position.
 This is the place from which we generally enter, or “get hooked” onto, the triangle.
 We first learn our starting gate position in our family of origin.
 Although we each have a role with which we most identify, once we’re on the triangle, we automatically rotate through all the positions, going completely around the triangle, sometimes in a matter of minutes, or even seconds, many times every day.